Mr. White’s notable recent experience includes serving on Weil teams that:

 - Secured a complete dismissal of all claims against a post-secondary school in a federal False Claims Act qui tam action regarding school programs and student financial aid.

 - Obtained a temporary injunction and adverse inference instruction for spoliation of evidence for the plaintiff in a multi-jurisdictional dispute involving trade secret misappropriation and breach of contract regarding third party liability services for state Medicaid agencies.

 - Obtained a favorable settlement for the majority shareholder of a power plant in a dispute with the minority shareholder alleging breach of contract, breach of fiduciary duty, and fraud claims related to distributions and management decisions.

 Mr. White also has an active pro bono practice.
 He successfully represented a hearing-impaired husband and wife in an appeal to the U.S. Fifth Circuit Court of Appeals involving a hospital’s failure to provide sign-language interpreters during their young daughter’s cancer treatments.
 He also played a key role on a Weil team that authored an amicus brief to the U.S. Supreme Court in Ivy v.
 Morath, another case involving deaf rights.

-Mr. White received his J.D. from Texas Tech University School of Law, summa cum laude, where he was a comment editor of the Texas Tech Law Review.
+Mr. White received his B.S. from Texas A&M University, magna cum laude.
+He received his J.D. from Texas Tech University School of Law, summa cum laude, where he was a comment editor of the Texas Tech Law Review.
 From 2012-2013, Mr. White served as a judicial law clerk to Justice Phil Johnson of the Supreme Court of Texas.